-- 2. Cardiovascular effects: Reactions are rare with lidocaine and are usually related to high serum levels of lidocaine; they may be the first manifestations of toxicity. - Myocardial depression or bradycardia (at high therapeutic serum levels): Physician to specify lowest heart rate (HR).
+- 2. Cardiovascular effects: Reactions are rare with lidocaine given for analgesia and are usually related to high serum levels of lidocaine; they may be the first manifestations of toxicity. - Myocardial depression or bradycardia (at high therapeutic serum levels): Physician to specify lowest heart rate (HR).
 Atropine for bradycardia may be ordered.
 Although lidocaine after myocardial infarction has been associated with a trend towards increased risk of arrhythmias, cardiac monitoring during studies of normal patients have noted no major cardiovascular toxicity at clinically appropriate levels. - Gradual increase in blood pressure: If blood pressure changes over 3 consecutive readings by plus or minus 10 mmHg or is greater than systolic 160 mmHg, stop the infusion and contact physician.
 Infusion may be restarted at lower rate after resolution of symptoms, as per physician's orders.
 At low serum levels, high blood pressure may be observed; as the serum levels increase, the blood pressure may decrease.
 Physician to specify lowest and highest systolic blood pressure (SBP).
-Captopril for hypertension may be ordered.

-- 3. Respiratory toxicity: Perspiration, dyspnea and short intervals of apnea are warning signs of impending respiratory arrest.
+Captopril 12.5-25 mg q8-12h for hypertension may be ordered. - 3.
+Respiratory toxicity: Perspiration, dyspnea and short intervals of apnea are warning signs of impending respiratory arrest.
 Stop infusion, contact physician and administer oxygen.
-Lidocaine may potentiate bronchospasm and cause airway narrowing in asthmatics. - 4.
-Drug Interactions: Cimetidine or beta-blockers may increase lidocaine serum concentrations.
+Lidocaine may potentiate bronchospasm and cause airway narrowing in asthmatics.

+4. Drug Interactions: Cimetidine or beta-blockers may increase lidocaine serum concentrations.
 Phenytoin may stimulate the hepatic metabolism of lidocaine.

-Call Dr. Pippa Hawley (pager 05081) at (604) 877-6000 or 1-800-663-3333 with any problems or questions regarding this treatment program.
+Call Dr. Pippa Hawley at (604) 250-2845 (mobile) or switchboard at (604) 877-6000 or 1-800-663-3333 with any problems or questions regarding this treatment program.
+If Dr. Hawley is unavailable, the Doctor of the Day for Pain & Symptom Management / Palliative Care can be found via the Doctor of the Day schedule at H:\EVERYONE\MEDONC\DRofDay, select the RED tab.